rust-lang/book/src/ch05-00-structs.md

 In one way, this is a little better.
 Tuples let us add a bit of structure, and we’re now passing just one argument when we call `area`.
-But in another way this method less clear: tuples don’t give names to their elements, so our calculation has gotten more confusing because we have to index into the parts of the tuple:
+But in another way this method is less clear: tuples don’t give names to their elements, so our calculation has gotten more confusing because we have to index into the parts of the tuple: